xiyuanyang-code/ProbeCode/README.md

 -  Add LLM tool use & MCP & functional call integration
 -  Optimize history management and code block splitting (for optimizing long-context management)

+Stage II: Refactor the code & add basic code splitting tools

+Maybe in the next stage:

+- Add MCP tools for refactoring again

+- Add frontend components (HTML & CSS & JavaScripts)

 ## Todo List

 - [x] Complete the most basic functional design. ✅
 - [x] Complete basic file matching, filtering and walking class and util functions. ✅
 - [x] Complete the refactoring for the repo code structure for making it available as a python package. ✅
 - [x] Complete the basic context management for stage one. ✅
-- [ ] Complete the model response.
+- [x] Complete the model response. ✅
+- [x] Couple the two modules and build the final pipeline
+- [ ] !REFACTOR: Remove camel
+- [ ] !REBUILD: Developing a simple and lightweight LLM multi-turn conversation mini-app with history management.
     - [ ] Complete basic model history management
     - [ ] Figure out how mainstream LLMs manage history records
+- [x] Add basic python parser using `ast`. ✅
+    - [ ] Debug and add more functions for analyzing the tools
+    - [ ] Integrate this independent modules into pipeline
-- [ ] Couple the two modules and build the final pipeline
+    - [ ] View this as a MCP tool calling and refactor the code again

 ## Structure